UCL/dcprogs/documentation/source/manual/occupancies.rst

 :python:

-  The equilibrium occupancies are accessed as properties of :py:class:`~dcprogs.likelihood.IdealG` and :py:class:`~dcprogs.likelihood.MissedEventsG` instances.
+  The equilibrium occupancies are accessed as properties of :py:class:`~HJCFIT.likelihood.IdealG` and :py:class:`~HJCFIT.likelihood.MissedEventsG` instances.
 The CHS vectors are functions of these same classes that take as arguments the critical time.